syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 ### Show method

-This method is used to [`Show`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Show.html) the tooltip programmatically at the mentioned coordinator points of the chart area.
+The [`Show`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Show.html) method is used to activate the tooltip at the specified location.

 {% highlight c# %}

+    //Arguments are x position, y position and bool value determines whether the tooltip should be animated while displaying.

     tooltip.Show(pointX, pointY, true);

 {% endhighlight %}

-The tooltip will be shown based on the chart area where the pointX and pointY coordinates are passed.
-The bool value is used to decide whether the tooltip needs to be animated or not.
+N>The tooltip will be activated at the specified location only if there is any data point under the specified location.

 ### Hide method

-This method is used to [`Hide`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Hide.html) the tooltip programmatically in the chart area.
-The bool value decides whether the tooltip needs to be animated or not.
+The [`Hide`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTooltipBehavior~Hide.html) method is used to hide the tooltip programmatically.

 {% highlight c# %}

+    //The argument determines whether the tooltip should be animated while hiding.

  	tooltip.Hide(true);